OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/General_Configuration_of_Course_Elements.md

 detail in the description.
 3-4 sentences are suitable here as a rule.

-In the tab "Title and description" you will also find the ID and the information you need if you want to link to this course element.
+In the tab "Title and description" you will also find the ID and the information of the respective course element you need if you want to link to this course element.

 ![](assets/KB_Link_setzen.png)

- **External link** : To link to this course element from another OpenOlat course or outside OpenOlat, simply use the external link.
+ **External link**: To link to this course element from another OpenOlat course or outside OpenOlat, simply use the external link.
 You can also send the link by e-mail or integrate it into HTML pages.

- **Internal link (does not open in new window)** : In order to link from a course element within the OpenOlat course to this course element, you can set the internal link as href attribute in the desired HTML page.
+ **Internal link (does not open in new window)**: In order to link from a course element within the OpenOlat course to this course element, you can set the internal link as href attribute in the desired HTML page.